Norwegian Cruise Line

-The 163,000-ton, 5,400-passenger cruise ship Norwegian Joy is currently under construction by Meyer Werft (Papenburg, Germany).
-The newest of the NCL ships is scheduled to enter service for Norwegian Cruise Lines from 2017.
-The first name of the ship (Bliss) was selected in a USA TODAY contest.
-Norwegian Cruise Line largest and newest ships to date, weigh 163,000 GT each.
-The Joy ship will boast the innovative features found on Norwegian Getaway and Norwegian Breakaway, as well as a number of new interactive experiences, yet to be revealed.
+The 4000-passenger ship Norwegian Joy was built by Meyer Werft (Papenburg Germany) and entered service for NCL in 2017.
+The first name of the ship (Bliss) was selected in a USA TODAY online contest.
+Breakaway Plus ships are NCL's largest (163,000 GT each) and boast the innovative features found on Norwegian Getaway and Norwegian Breakaway, as well as a number of new interactive experiences.

 Follows the complete list of Norwegian Joy restaurants and food bars.